mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

     date_end: 2019-12-31
     summary: |
       Responsibilities include:
-      - Priced complex financial derivatives.
+      - Priced complex financial derivatives, ensuring compliance with, for example, **IFRS 9 - Financial Instruments**, which outlines requirements for fair value measurement, recognition, and impairment of financial assets and liabilities.
+This accounted for approximately 75% of the workload.
-      - Reviwed pricing models from large clients.
+      - Reviewed pricing models from large audit clients  focusing on validating the methodologies and inputs used for valuation.
-      - Assisted in risk assessment and valuation for clients.
+      - Assisted in risk assessment and valuation for advisory clients, which accounted for the remaining 25% of the workload, providing tailored solutions for derivative pricing and risk management.
+      - Developed a strong understanding of fixed-income products, options, swaps, and other complex financial instruments.

   - position: Postdoctoral Researcher in Quantitative Finance
     company_name: Faculty of Economics, Polytechnic University of Marche (Italy)